ceilfors/ceilfors.github.io/_drafts/retrospective.md

 comments: true
 ---

-After working for 7.5 years for Experian, I'm finally moving on to the second job of my life.
+After 7 years of working for Experian, I'm finally moving on to the second job of my life.
-I'm capturing the learnings and observation throughout that years here, something that I'll be able to look back on to remind myself in the future.
-I hope it is useful to you too.
+I'm capturing the learnings and observations throughout those years here, something that I'll be able to look back on to remind myself in the future.

 # Don't hide your passion

 Most of us live in a non-programmer-friendly society.
 We have words like geek or nerd which have negative connotation to dis programmers.
-You are socially expected to have 'life' after work.
-Of course, programming is not counted as 'life'.
+You are socially expected to have *life* after work.
+Of course, programming or contributing to open source are not counted as *life*.
 On the other hand, most of the programmers I know are introverts, meaning they are quiet and will naturally not talk about their passions.
 These two factors cause a vicious cycle which worsen our society.

-To break that vicious cycle, we who have passion in programming, should break out of our introvert bubble.
+To break that vicious cycle, we who love programming, should break out of our introvert bubble.
 Talk about your passion more and don't be shy saying what you are doing at home.
 You might not change the society much, but you would inspire the others who love programming to do the same.
 There are a lot of good things that wouldn't have happened in my career if I did not show my passion.
 I've got to know a lot of good programmers.
 I met passionate managers who have kindly given me guidance.
-Heck, it might be why I got my job in the first place.
+It might be why I got my job in the first place.

 # You don't get what you don't ask (ask with data)